Mohitdgoyal/fractal-model-pro/README.md

 By Canto Lab on TradingView.

-A Pine Script v6 implementation of the Fractal Model concept popularized by ttrades and toodegrees.
-This is an open source clone built for personal study and for anyone who does not want to pay a monthly fee to plot a C2 sweep, a CISD level, and a box.
+A from-scratch Pine Script v6 implementation of the Fractal Model concept, as publicly taught by ttrades and toodegrees.
+This is an independent, open source tool built for personal study and for anyone who does not want to pay a monthly fee to plot a C2 sweep, a CISD level, and a box.

 Currently missing SMT.
 I'll be adding it soon.